Serre weights and Breuil's lattice conjecture in dimension three: Lattices in generic Deligne--Lusztig representations

-\end{thm} \begin{proof} The first part of the theorem follows from the semisimple case $\un{G}^{\der}$ which is well known, cf. \cite[II.11.5 (4), II.11.9 and II.11.16 (Remark 2)]{RAGS}.
+\end{thm} \begin{proof} The first part of the theorem is well known, cf.~ \cite[II.11.11]{RAGS}.
 In what follows we deduce the isomorphism (\ref{res:G}) from \cite[Lemma 6.1]{PillenDL} (where it is stated when $\un{G}$ is semisimple).
 It suffices to show that $Q_1(\mu)|_{\rG}$ is injective and its socle is $F(\mu)$.